-The WAGES ROI Model estimates the lifelong results for apprentices in the 12 programs by estimating in-training earnings and hours, starting at 28 years old, and then projecting an adjusted post-apprenticeship wage forward from program completion/non-completion through age 65.
+The WAGES ROI Model estimates the lifelong results for apprentices in the 12 programs by estimating in-training earnings and hours, starting at 28 years old, and then projecting an adjusted postapprenticeship wage forward from program completion/non-completion through age 65.
 To derive intraining earnings, the WAGES ROI Model uses OJT hours worked for each apprentice divided by number of quarters in the program as an estimate for quarterly hours worked.279 Wage scale progressions for each occupation and program are used to estimate quarterly earnings for each apprentice.
-To arrive at an estimate of post-program earnings for non-completers, the WAGES ROI Model takes the ratio of the average post-apprenticeship wage (for all 12 programs as a group) to the 25th percentile local occupational wage for non-completers for each program year, applies that ratio to the 25th percentile local occupational wage for each non-completers (Table 15).
+To arrive at an estimate of post-program earnings for non-completers, the WAGES ROI Model takes the ratio of the average postapprenticeship wage (for all 12 programs as a group) to the 25th percentile local occupational wage for noncompleters for each program year, applies that ratio to the 25th percentile local occupational wage for each non-completing apprentice, and multiplies by the average post-apprenticeship hours worked per quarter for non-completers (Table 15).
 To arrive at an estimate of post-program earnings for completers, the WAGES ROI Model takes the ratio of the average post-apprenticeship wage (for all 12 programs as a group) for each program year to the average journey wage for completers for each program year, and applies that ratio to the journey wage of each completing apprentice multiplied by the average post-apprenticeship hours worked per quarter for completers.